 Supervision for counsellors/psychotherapists and other professionals in related fields

-I'm interested in developing a collegial (equal) relationship with you, where we are each an expert.
+I've been supervising since 2014.
+I'm interested in developing a collegial (equal) relationship with supervisees, where we are each an expert.
 I aim to create a respectful environment where you can talk freely about and learn from your difficulties and triumphs.
 This way of working is informed by my training, and my own experience of not being judged but helped by my supervisor to examine experiences for continual - and optimal - improvement.

 Supervision often address the interface of the professional and personal.
 Conversations may be about confidence and competency; decision-making; leadership skills; communication and interpersonal difficulties; barriers to progression etc.

 Here is a copy of the Agreement that I discuss with clients in a first session.